 One of the biggest indicators of your income bracket is, quite simply, your age.
 Up until retirement age your income is likely to increase.
 Income is also usually seen as the best way to increase your wealth.
 So the older you are, the more income you are likely to earn, the easier it will be to build your wealth.
 Correct?
 Not necessarily.

 Let’s imagine you are 25 years old and you are earning a pretty average £25,000 per year.
 The number doesn’t really matter.
-If you save and invest £1000, what could this really be worth to you by the age you are 45?
-Here are some scenarios.
+Let’s also imagine you are a complete investing beginner.
+Here is my story combined with a full comprehensive guide on how to start investing young.

 Now let’s say you waited just one year and invested that same £1000 at 26 years old.
 What would that be worth at 45 and how would that one year delay affect your return.
-A 2% annual growth rate would turn that investment into £1456, 5% growth would equal £2526 and 8% growth would equal £4315.
+At 2% annual growth, your investment would be worth £1456, 5% growth would equal £2526 and 8% growth would equal £4315.

-The difference between investing £1000 at 25 vs 26 could be worth anything between £30 and £350 based on different annual growth rates.
+In this example, the difference between investing £1000 at 25 vs 26 would be worth anything between £30 and £350 based on different annual rates of return.

 A stocks and shares ISA is effectively a tax-efficient wrapper around your investments.
 Your investments inside that wrapper can be altered as necessary.
 Every tax year (April to April), you have an ISA allowance.
 Currently, the 2018/19 ISA allowance is £20,000 and you are only allowed to open or contribute to one stocks and shares ISA per tax year.
 You can contribute any amount up to the allowance limit.

 No Capital Gains Tax (CGT) or income tax on income/dividends from your investments held in the ISA wrapper

 Easy tax efficiency.
 You can contribute anything up to your annual allowance and don't have to worry about the tax implications if it grows to a substantial amount.

 Anything contributed will be after-tax income.
 So you don't get any tax relief on the way in, just on the way out